ericalarcon/AndroidBasicFramework/README.md

 In exchange, just give me credit in your app (name and link to github).

+#Special thanks
+This Framework was developed partly in the company where I work: [Edor Team S.L.](http://www.edorteam.com/)

 #Future work
 - Add a **NavigationDrawer Fragment** (even though I don't like this navigation pattern, because it discourages information architecture and has lower discoverability)